Denton1399/BulArvs99/README.md

 - 👋 Hi, I’m @BulArvs99
 - 👀 I’m interested in Arduino, and Game Development
-- 🌱 I’m currently learning PHP, Machine Learning, and Javascript
+- 🌱 I’m currently learning Machine Learning, Javascript, and Python
 - 📫 How to reach me?
 Currently not contactable

 <!---